-Table 2-1 Respon Sidilities of ea ach co-author Author Employer Employee title Responsible for section(s) Site visit Site visit undertakings Frank Blanchfield Snowden Mining Industry Consultants ("Snowden') Principal Consultant 1, 2, 3, 4, 5, 15, 16, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27 On three occasions between March 2016 and May 2017 Visit pit areas including VDS and stayed at Conceição do Araguaia in the south and the previous Xstrata camp near Vila São José in the north.
+Table 2-1 Responsibilities of each co-author

+Author Employer Employee title Responsible for section(s) Site visit Site visit undertakings Frank Blanchfield Snowden Mining Industry Consultants ("Snowden") Principal Consultant 1, 2, 3, 4, 5, 15, 16, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27 On three occasions between March 2016 and May 2017 Visit pit areas including VDS and stayed at Conceição do Araguaia in the south and the previous Xstrata camp near Vila São José in the north.
 Inspected core.
 Supervision of trial mining of test pit.
-Andrew Ross Snowden Executive Consultant 6, 7, 8, 9, 10, 11, 12, 14 November 2012 The visit served as an introduction to the geological setting of the deposits and operating procedures of HZM in respect of core drilling, surveying, logging, security, transport, sub-sampling and density measurements.
-Francis Roger Billington Self- employed Consultant 6^, 7^, 8^, 9^, 10^, 11^, 12^ ANS: Over 25 times from July 2008 to August 2018; ANN: 5 times from October 2013 to August 2018 ANS: On site visits as part of high level supervision of all aspects of the geology exploration and evaluation programmes.
-ANN: Critical review of the HZM due diligence on the Xstrata/ Falconbridge exploration and evaluation data.
+Andrew Ross Snowden Executive Consultant 6, 7, 8, 9, 10, 11, 12, 14 November 2012 The visit served as an introduction to the geological setting of the deposits and operating procedures of HZM in respect of core drilling, surveying, logging, security, transport, subsampling and density measurements.
+Matheus Palmieri Self- employed Consultant 6^, 7^, 8^, 9^, 10^, 11^, 12^ ANS: Over 8 times from August 2018 - January 2020; ANN: 5 times from August 2018 - January 2020 ANS: On site visits as part of high-level supervision of all aspects of the geology exploration and evaluation programmes.
+ANN: On site visits as part of high-level supervision of all aspects of the geology exploration and evaluation programmes.
 Nicholas Barcza Self- employed Independent Consultant 13 April 2015 March 2017 April 2015: Attended the pilot plant campaign at Morro Azul.
 March 2017: Araguaia North site to see the location of the deposits and to Araguaia South and visit site of plant and mine and trial mining followed by wrap up meeting and review of potential risks.
 David Haughton Canadian Engineering Associates Ltd Consultant 17.1 to 17.5 No site visit performed; as the focus of this QP was the plant flow sheet and process design.
 N/A Robin Kalanchey Ausenco Engineering Canada Inc Director, Minerals and Metals - Western Canada 21.2.4 and 21.3.5 July 2018 Reviewed core logging facility, visited process plant and water reservoir locations, traveled access roads, visited raw water supply location, stayed in community of Conceição do Araguaia